timhuisman/css-social-media-buttons/README.md

 Round Social Media Buttons
 ==========================

-A set of Retina-proof round (or rounded) social media buttons, that can be added with just one anchor element.
+A set of Retina-proof round (or rounded) social media buttons, that can be added with just one HTML element.
 The buttons are 32px in diameter and are (for the most part) made with just CSS.

 ![](https://raw.github.com/timhuisman/round-social-media-buttons/master/screenshot-1.png)